hotteok13/Castle-Jump/README.md

 ***SDK Used***
  - Newtonsoft JSON

+***Game Sound***
+ - Create a sound class, set audio clips and string variables, and then create an array to output sound when the parameters of the function that actually output the sound and the string variable of the sound class match.

 ***Game Function***
  - I set it to be able to control the volume.
  - Using json, data was stored and managed.